 Shooting at moving targets and shooting while moving are two of the more difficult aspects of defensive handgunning.
 It is also one that is nearly impossible to practice on a public range, so this special interest seminar gives F.A.S. graduates the chance to refresh these skills under the watchful eye of our instructors.

 FAS brings "big names" from the firearms training business to the Pacific Northwest, making it easier for local shooters to receive nationally-recognized training.
 For 2021, guest instructors Massad Ayoob and Steve Fisher are returning in addition to Mike Pannone, Jared Reston, Tim Herron, and John Murphy.
-For more details, cick on one of the classes below.
+For more details, click on the classes names below.

 A high intensity, four-day, 40-hour immersion course in rules of engagement for armed law-abiding private citizens, emphasizing legal issues, tactical issues, and aftermath management.
 Classroom topics will include interacting with suspects, witnesses, responding police officers, threat recognition and mind-set, management of social and psychological aftermath after having had to use lethal force in defense of self or others and preparing beforehand for legal repercussions and minimizing exposure to them.
 Situations in the home, at the place of business, or "on the street" will all be covered.